devNikhil00/Finance-Dashboard-backend/README.md

 Backend API for a finance dashboard application with JWT authentication, role-based access control, financial record management, and MongoDB aggregation-based analytics.

-This submission is intentionally scoped for assessment: the focus is clear backend design, correct business logic, reliable behavior, and well-explained engineering decisions.
+This project is intentionally scoped to focus on clear backend design, correct business logic, reliable behavior, and well-explained engineering decisions.

 ## Project Overview

 This project provides a secure REST API for managing financial records and generating dashboard insights for authenticated users.
 It supports role-based access control for `viewer`, `analyst`, and `admin` users, with user-specific data isolation through `createdBy`.

-## Assessment Focus
+## Engineering Approach

 - Prioritized readability and separation of concerns over unnecessary complexity
 - Kept business rules explicit in route guards and controller logic